 In the case of headphones, you won't need a separate Tile tracker for it, the system will run using the device's native Bluetooth hardware - which is known as Find with Tile, as long as that technology is supported.

-There are 26 million Tiles out there, with 6 million location requests every day - and Tile reports that it has over 90 per cent of the US Bluetooth tracker market - so its a pretty expansive system.
+There are 26 million Tiles out there (based on 2019 figures), with 6 million location requests every day - and Tile reports that it has over 90 per cent of the US Bluetooth tracker market - so it's a pretty expansive system.

 What is Find with Tile?